How Can I Homeschool With Babies & Toddlers ?

 8.SORT OUT THE HOUSEWORK

 In the early days although we were on a tight budget we had a cleaner.
 We had a very small home and it didn’t take her long to clean the bathroom, wash the floors and do the ironing.
 Not having to worry about that job was one huge burden off my back.
 I also used the drier whenever I needed to and washed in big batches so that I had a few wash free days.
+Get the older kids to do chores.

 This works for a while (until the family gets too big).
 I would also plan for two quiches, double Beef Stroganoff, big lasagna and extra Spaghetti Bolognese.
 There was a book I used called Once A Month Cooking that helped me get some good recipes to make this happen.